eskylake/poler/README.md

 The main directory of the application is `app` with predefined structure.

 ## Models
-Define your model classes in this directory.
+Create your model classes in `models/` directory.
 You must inherit from `\App\core\Model` base class in order to validate or sanitize data, connect to database etc.

 For example:
 ```php